 About “First Look” Evaluations

-We guarantee that our explorers will be frank and forthright.
+We have found that the explorers are both frank and forthright.
 If they like the product they will say so.
 If they see flaws they will say that too.

 Public or Private: You Choose

-If our explorers are enthusiastic, and you choose to have the discussion be published, it will serve as a valuable piece of validation that you can use with potential customers and with investors.
+- If the explorers are enthusiastic, and you choose to have the discussion be published, it will serve as a valuable piece of validation that you can use with potential customers and with investors.

-If our explorers are unenthusiastic, we hope you will use their feedback to improve your product.
-And the "First Look" evaluation you commissioned will be just for your internal use.
+- If the explorers are unenthusiastic, we hope you will use their feedback to improve your product.
+And the “First Look” evaluation you commissioned will be just for your internal use.

 First Look Evaluations vs Product Reviews vs Custom Evaluations

-A "First Look" Evaluation has a fundamentally different purpose than the sort of product reviews and comparative evaluations of entire product categories that appear in the Analysis & Exploration section of the Tech-enhanced Life website.
+A “First Look” Evaluation has a fundamentally different purpose than the sort of product reviews and comparative evaluations of entire product categories that appear in the Recommendations section of the Tech-enhanced Life website.
 It is also quite different from the more complex Custom Consulting or Co-development projects we sometimes engage in on behalf of companies.

-The Product Reviews and Evaluations we publish on our Analysis & Exploration section are designed to benefit the older adults, familes, and caregivers who make up our readership.
+The Product Reviews and Evaluations we publish in our Recommendations section are designed to benefit the older adults, familes, and caregivers who make up our readership.
 As such, if we review a product, we publish what we find, warts and all.
 If we think it is bad, we say so in print — because we think this is how we can make these evaluations of most value to our readers.
 These Product Reviews are not funded by the companies we review.